 The Markkula Center for Applied Ethics presents a series of brief videos on key issues in Internet ethics, as identified by Silicon Valley leaders.
 The participants include the co-founders of Adobe and Reputation.com, as well as the CEOs of Symantec and Seagate.
 Over the course of 10 weeks, a new video will be uploaded each week.

-In a recent New York Times article, law professor Susan Crawford agrees; she describes "[h]igh-capacity fiber connections to homes and businesses" as "a social good" (as well as a business imperative).
-Both Polese and Crawford call for increased regulatory oversight in order to bring about affordable and widespread broadband access.
+In a recent New York Times article, law professor Susan Crawford agrees with this assessment: she describes "[h]igh capacity fiber connections to homes and businesses" as "a social good" (as well as a business imperative).
+Both Polese and Crawford call for increased regulatory oversight in order to bring about affordable and widespread broadband access in the U.S.

 The adoption of mobile devices and the use of social media are both growing quickly around the world.In emerging markets in particular, mobile devices have become “life tools”—used for telemedicine, banking, education, communication, and more.These developments give rise to new ethical challenges.How should the mobile be used for data collection among vulnerable populations?Can apps that bring great benefits also cause unintended harm?And who should address these concerns?In this brief video, tech entrepreneur and professor Radha Basu argues that the debate should include the manufacturers of mobile devices and the app developers, but also the young people who will be most affected by these new developments.